Joanna Malaczynski, JD | MLAEP

 how I got here

 I founded DESi Potential based on my passion for seeing true innovation implemented in the marketplace.
-For me, innovation is about building a better world and increasing our prosperity while solving our local, regional and global problems.
+For me, innovation is about increasing our prosperity while solving our local, regional and global problems.
 I left a successful career in antitrust law some years ago with the belief that I could help solve our greatest social, economic, and environmental challenges with my brains.
 I learned over time that throwing a bunch of bright people together to work on a problem is insufficient to solve it.
-A bit wiser, I speculated that if lack of brains was not the key, then surely financing and the economics were the missing piece.
+A bit wiser, I speculated that if lack of brains was not the key, then surely financing was the missing piece.
 This also proved to be insufficient.
-Over the years of working on complex challenges as a software entrepreneur, designer, and attorney, I realized that the greatest obstacle to solving our social, environmental and economic problems lies in our mental and economic models, which shape our individual and collective paradigms.
+Over the years of working on complex issues as a software entrepreneur, environmental planner, and litigation attorney, I realized that the greatest obstacle to solving our biggest challenges lies in our mental and economic models, which shape our individual and collective paradigms.
 Changing these paradigms is key to creating the conditions that lead to sustainable innovation.